wpeebles/gangealing/README.md

 python prepare_data.py --path folder_of_frames --out data/my_video_dataset --pad center --size 1024
 ```
 This command will pre-process the images to square with center-cropping and resize them to 1024x1024 resolution (you can use any square resolution you like).
-You can also instead specify `--pad border` to perform border padding instead of cropping.
+You can instead specify `--pad border` to perform border padding instead of cropping.

 If your video is saved in `mp4`, `mov`, etc. format, we provide a script that will convert it into frames via FFmpeg: